 Here are major requirements you may be expected to fulfill if you are applying for the holiday clerk assistant job at the United States Postal Service:

 - Individuals must be 18 years of age (or 16 and have completed a high school diploma) and have a good physical condition

 - Persons who are not US citizens may not apply, nor may persons who are aliens without Permanent Residence Alien Cards or “Green Cards”.
 Persons must have at least 10th grade education

 - The ideal candidate must be self-motivated, with knowledge in using computers, Microsoft Office, e-mail/chat applications and customer service skills

 - Some previous experience in a similar position is preferred

-- Must be willing to accept a temporary assignment in any location within the United States
+- accept a temporary assignment in any location within the United States

 USPS Holiday Clerk Assistant Salary

 The average US Postal Service holiday clerk assistant income is $20 per hour, according to Glassdoor.
 Holiday clerk assistant wages can vary from $18 to $21 per hour.

 If you are interested in working as a USPS holiday clerk assistant, you will find this post helpful in learning about the kind of work they do.